Focus „Our Bodies, Our Rights“

 More Information … »

-Strategic Grant for the Serbian organisation Roma Center for women and children Daje
+Strategic Grant for the Serbian organisation Roma Center Daje

 Strategic Grant for a Chechen organisation*